yugabyte/yugabyte-db/README.md

 ### Community-driven Driver
 - [Apache AGE Rust Driver](https://github.com/Dzordzu/rust-apache-age.git)

+## Graph Visualization Tool for AGE

+Apache AGE Viewer is a user interface for Apache AGE that provides visualization and exploration of data.
+Through this simple web visualization tool, users can enter complex graph queries and explore the results in graph and table forms.
+Apache AGE Viewer is enhanced to proceed with large graph data and discover the insights through various graph algorithms.
+Apache AGE Viewer will become a graph data administration and development platform for Apache AGE to support multiple relational databases: <https://github.com/apache/age-viewer>.

+- This is a visualization tool.
+After installing AGE Extension, you may use this tool to get access to the visualization features.

 ## Contribution

 You can improve ongoing efforts or initiate new ones by sending pull requests to [this repository](https://github.com/apache/age).
-Also, you can learn from the code review process, how to merge pull requests, and from code style compliance to documentation, by visiting the [Apache AGE official site - Developer Guidelines](https://age.apache.org/#codereview).
+Also, you can learn from the code review process, how to merge pull requests, and from code style compliance to documentation, by visiting the [Apache AGE official site - Developer Guidelines](https://age.apache.org/contribution/guide).